estepona/estepona.github.io/_posts/2021-08-25-a-brief-guide-on-setting-up-java-with-wsl-and-vscode.md

 ---
-title: "A Brief Guide of Setting Up Java with WSL and VSCode"
+title: "A Brief Guide on Setting Up Java with WSL and VSCode"
 date: 2021-08-25
 categories: en